itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 ```
 * you can see that the `xhr.readyState` has a few specific numbers, lets take a look at what they mean here in the reference on [MDN's guide to the XMLHttpRequest.readyState](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState).
 As written in the post the `.readyState` value of `4` means that the operation is complete!

-If you copy and paste the above code ito your javascript console, you should see:
+If you copy and paste the above code to your javascript console, you should see:

 ```json
 {"categories":[],"created_at":"2020-01-05 13:42:22.701402","icon_url":"https://assets.chucknorris.host/img/avatar/chuck-norris.png","id":"InbZFgfnQJa_vXsmIS6CeQ","updated_at":"2020-01-05 13:42:22.701402","url":"https://api.chucknorris.io/jokes/InbZFgfnQJa_vXsmIS6CeQ","value":"Particle physicists have finally developed a new atom smasher.
 It is called Chuck Norris's fist."}